 Add up the numbers and this expansion equals greater opportunities for pirates looking to steal content.
-Whether it’s shown on TV, which is still a robust option in the U.S., with viewers watching 3 hours 36 minutes of TV every day, or streamed on the Internet, industry players must take notice because theft numbers are on the rise.
+Whether it’s shown on TV, which is still a robust option in the U.S. with viewers watching three hours and 36 minutes of TV every day, or streamed on the Internet, industry players must take notice because theft numbers are on the rise.

 Illegal file sharing in North America jumped 44% between 2008 and 2014, according to one study.
 This is not a victimless crime.
 A 2015 report concluded that illegal downloads cost the media and advertising industries a hefty $2.5 billion annually.